shannonhochkins/ha-component-kit/packages/core/README.md

 This package is designed to be a template for creating custom dashboards for Home Assistant using react.

-This [package](https://www.npmjs.com/package/@hakit/core) provides all the core functionality to authenticate with Home Assistant to create a dynamic dashboard with React!
-There's also reusable components for creating custom dashboards for Home Assistant using react, this is a separate package to [@hakit/components](https://www.npmjs.com/package/@hakit/components).
+The [@hakit/core](https://www.npmjs.com/package/@hakit/core) package provides all the core functionality to authenticate with Home Assistant to create a dynamic dashboard with React!
+The [@hakit/components](https://www.npmjs.com/package/@hakit/components) package houses reusable components for creating custom dashboards for Home Assistant using react.

 [![npm version](https://badge.fury.io/js/@hakit%2Fcore.svg)](https://www.npmjs.com/package/@hakit/core)